 Icy Rush Co. was well represented by Laura Flores, the CEO who brought with her an amazing variety of mini pops – the Sangria and Mexican Chocolate being my favorites.

 And finally, the most surprising favorite of the day was some Lord Jones which is a company that creates and delivers cannabis-infused products to those who enjoy or require THC in their daily lives and many of those that do often ask the question how long do edibles stay in your system because it can vary depending on the form you’re taking it in, and for those that enjoy consuming THC in other ways might enjoy looking over some dab rigs & wax rigs available.
 Though I don’t partake myself, I was able to sample some of their medicine free wares – namely the gum drops and the dark chocolate covered sea salt caramels.
 They were fantastic without any additions, but I’m sure those who partake in edibles will enjoy the tastiness even more.
 If medical marijuana patients are wishing to get their medication via edibles, they could also look into THC void cbd edibles to reap the benefits of medical marijuana in an edible manner.
+I thouht the addition of marijuana into food was relatively new but apparently people have been doing it since way before it was legalized, it’s just now that it has been legalized the number of companies creating cannabis edibles has increased massively in order to offer products for medical marijuana patients that may not be able to smoke, you’re able to learn more about THC and CBD infused edibles if you Click here.

 All in all, this was a fantastic way to spend an afternoon on the eastside of Los Angeles, getting to know the local businesses better and adding some spots on my “must try” list.
 The fact that the event benefited People Assisting the Homeless made it even better, proving that LA people not only care about great food but also about helping others.